Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Deficiencies Of The Axelrod Model And Our Remedy

 \subsection{Network Topology}

-In the Axelrod model, agents form a two-dimensional lattice.
+In the Axelrod model, agents form a two-dimensional square lattice.
 This network topology is artificial.
 More importantly, it is not compatible with the fact that many social structures can be described by scale-free networks~\cite{scalefreesociety1}.
 In simple terms, all but those agents in the lattice boundary in the Axelrod model have equal strength in influencing others or being influenced by others.
-In contrast, scale-free network topology allows the existence of key opinion leaders that are so commonly found in the real world.
-Because of these, we propose putting agents in an (undirected) scale-free network in which only neighboring agents are allowed to interact directly.
-For simplicity, we generate such a network using the Barabási–Albert (B-A) model~\cite{BAnetwork} as it is one of the most studied and used scale-free networks.
+In contrast, scale-free network topology can be used to model both social and parasocial interactions in the real world, including interactions between social media influencers and their followers.
+Thus, we propose putting agents in an (undirected) scale-free network in which only neighboring agents are allowed to interact directly.
+For simplicity, we generate such a network using the B-A model~\cite{BAnetwork} as it is one of the most studied and used scale-free networks.
 Besides, it has the additional advantage that it can be efficiently generated.
 In this study, we simplify matters by considering non-evolving networks.
 It is instructive to consider evolving networks in future studies.